CipherB7R/petTrackerIOT/src/services/README_pettracker_3.md

 After having defined the virtualization, AKA "DR consistency and synchronization with the server data" level, we move to the Service level.

-The objects in these level are services, which are routines that take as input data and return a result.
+The objects in these level are services, which are routines that take as input some digital replica data, and return a result (be it the number of online DRs among those registered in the DTs, statistics computed on top of DR data, behavioral scores of the pets ETC...).

-The BaseService class defines the top of the hierarchy for the services class we may define.
+The BaseService class defines the top of the hierarchy for the services classes we may define.

 It tells us a service must always implement the abstract method "execute(self, data: Dict, dr_type: str = None, attribute: str = None)".

 In the original version of the NET4uCA framework, the BaseService class didn't impose any restriction on the type or content of data we supply to services (its description tells us it should be just a python's Dictionary),